Kent Trading Standards Checked Scheme

 The scheme operator is KCC.

-A legally binding contract based on these terms and conditions is formed between you and us when we confirm your membership of the TSC scheme to you in writing and you have paid your annual membership fees.
+A legally binding contract (the "agreement") based on these terms and conditions is formed between you and us when we confirm your membership of the TSC scheme to you in writing and you have paid your annual membership fees.

 Definitions: